What is a competency framework? What are the benefits? How do I get started creating one? Here are the answers to all your questions.

 Once you have finished your research, involved key members of leadership and selected a foundation upon which to build your framework, it’s time to create your competency model.
 Don’t forget to:

-- Make sure that the competency framework is relevant and geared toward your workforce;
+- Make sure it’s relevant and geared toward your workforce;

 - Have a company-wide roll-out where managers and employees alike understand how critical data is being collected and why;

-- Train staff to use and build upon the new competency framework;
+- Train staff to use and build upon the new framework;

 - Create a privacy standard, as much of the data will be sensitive and not all staff should be able to view everything.